What Will be Open in Taipei During Lunar New Year 2026?

 CKS Memorial Hall is fine to visit any day of the year.
 The large square has public access, so you can always enter it to admire the two classical Chinese buildings (National Theater and National Concert Hall), blue and white memorial building, Liberty Arch (photo above), and ponds there.

-In early February, it’s even possible to see cherry blossoms and plum blossoms around the ponds.
+In early to mid-February, it’s even possible to see cherry blossoms and plum blossoms around the ponds.

 As for the changing of the guards ceremony, it usually takes place every day, every hour on the hour from 9 AM to 5PM in the square just in front of the hall.